To the Members of Ortel Communications Limited Report on the Standalone FinancialStatements Disclaimer of Opinion

 (1) As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government of India in terms of sub-section (11) of Section 143 ofthe Act we give in "Annexure 1" a statement on the matters specified inparagraphs 3 and 4 of the Order to the extent applicable.

 (2) As required by Section 143(3) of the Act we report that:

 a.
-We have sought and except for the matter obtained all the information andexplanations which to the best of our knowledgeand belief were necessary for the purposes of our audit;
+As described in the Basis for Disclaimer of Opinion paragraph we sought but wereunable to obtain all the information and explanations which to the best of our knowledgeand belief were necessary for the purposes of our audit;

 c.
-The Balance Sheet the Statement of Profit and Loss and the Cash Flow Statementdealt with by this Report are in agreement with the books of account;
+The Balance Sheet the Statement of Profit and Loss (including Other ComprehensiveIncome) the Statement of Changes in Equity and the Statement of Cash Flows dealt with bythis Report are in agreement with the books of account;

 e.
-The matters described under the Emphasis of Matters paragraph above in our opinion mayhave an adverse effect on the functioning of the Company;
+The matters described under the Basis for Disclaimer of Opinion paragraph andMaterial Uncertainty Related to going concern paragraph as above in our opinion mayhave an adverse effect on the functioning of the Company;

-g.
-With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controlswe give our separate Report in "Annexure 2".
+h.
+With respect to the adequacy of the internal financial controls with reference tothe financial statements of the Company and the operating effectiveness of such controlswe give our separate Report in "Annexure 2".

-(i) The Company has disclosed the impact of pending litigations on its financialposition in its financial statements - Refer Note Nos.
+(i) The Company has disclosed the impact of pending litigations on its financialposition in its standalone financial statements - Refer Note Nos.
 38 and 47 to thestandalone financial statements;

 (ii) The Company did not have any long-term contracts including derivative contractsfor which there were any material foreseeable losses;